JohnSantiago00/TTP-Assignments/blogging-platform-DB/blogging-api/README.md

 Once the application is running, you can interact with it using an API client such as Postman.
 Here are some example API requests:

 - Create a new post:
-  POST /posts
+  `POST` - /posts
   Request Body: { "title": "My First Post", "content": "Hello, world!" }
 - Get all posts:
-  GET /posts
+  `GET` - /posts
 - Add a comment to a post:
-  POST /api/comments
+  `POST` - /api/comments
   Request Body: { "postId": "1", "text": "Great post!" }
 - Get comments for a specific post:
-  GET /comments/:postId
+  `GET` - /comments/:postId

 Please refer to the API Routes section below for a complete list of available routes and their descriptions.